 The Selling Stockholders has had no material relationship with us or our affiliates during the last three years, other than as a purchaser of the Notes, Warrants, and Series D Shares and Series F Warrants from us in the Offering and private placement, respectively.
-To our knowledge, none of the Selling Stockholders is not a registered broker-dealer or an affiliate of a broker-dealer, with the exception of the Placement Agent, Boustead Securities, LLC and their assigns.
+Information regarding prior securities transactions between the issuer (or any of its predecessors) and the Selling Shareholders, any affiliates of the Selling Shareholders, or any person with whom any Selling Shareholder has a contractual relationship regarding the transaction (or any predecessors of those persons) is set forth below the Selling Stockholders table.
+To our knowledge, none of the Selling Stockholders are a registered broker-dealer or an affiliate of a broker-dealer , with the exception of the Placement Agent, Boustead Securities, LLC and their assigns.
+All securities offered by an affiliate of a broker-dealer were purchased by the seller in the ordinary course of business, and, at the time of the purchase of the securities to be resold, the seller had no agreements or understandings, directly or indirectly, with any person to distribute the securities.